CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    * Email/Username: <inject key="AzureAdUserEmail"></inject>
    * Password: <inject key="AzureAdUserPassword"></inject>

-1. Once Visual Studio is open, you will see that the project is unsupported and visual studio will migrate the project automatically, click **Ok** to proceed.
+1. Once Visual Studio is open, you will see that the project is unsupported and visual studio will migrate the project automatically, click **OK** to proceed.

    ![Resource groups is highlighted in the Azure services list.](media/1.221.png "Azure services")